-Name of School Bulge class or permanent expansion Previous PAN New PAN The Priory Church of England (VA) School 2017 Permanent 150 180 The Priory Church of England (VA) School 2019 Permanent 180 210
+Name of School Year Bulge class or permanent expansion Previous PAN New PAN The Priory Church of England (VA) School 2017 Permanent 150 180 The Priory Church of England (VA) School 2019 Permanent 180 210

 It is useful to understand how accurate the forecasts are year on year.
-In 2015, it was forecast that there would be 703 children on roll in Mole Valley secondary schools in Year 7.
-The school census from October 2015 showed that there were actually 720 children on roll, giving an under-estimation of 1%.
-Despite this, there was adequate capacity in the secondary sector to ensure that all Surrey children who applied for a school place were offered one.
+In 2016, it was forecast that there would be 713 children on roll in Mole Valley secondary schools in Year 7.
+The school census from October 2016 showed that there were actually 726 children on roll, giving an under-estimation of 2%.